Why Cry at Parting?

 Why Cry at Parting?
-(Wer wird denn weinen, wenn man auseinandergeht?) is a 1929 British-German silent film directed by Richard Eichberg and starring Dina Gralla, Harry Halm and Paul Morgan.
+(Wer wird denn weinen, wenn man auseinandergeht?) is a 1929 British-German silent comedy film directed by Richard Eichberg and starring Dina Gralla, Harry Halm and Paul Morgan.
+It was shot at the Babelsberg Studios in Berlin and on location in Southampton.
 The film's sets were designed by the art directors Willi Herrmann, Herbert O. Phillips and Werner Schlichting.

-It was shot at the Babelsberg Studios in Berlin and on location in Southampton.
+Synopsis

+Private detective Sybil Werner is hired by Harder, the head of the banking house of the same name, to pursue one of his employees Frank Western who he believes has embezzled money from the firm.
+She follows him onboard a ocean liner leaving for South America, but soon finds the charming man she encounters very different to what she has expected.
+The two fall in love and she able to prove he is innocent of the crime he is suspected of.